geevi/home2.0/content/teaching/adv-math-structs/index.md

             1. Can you use the fair coin to choose one among three options uniformly at random?
 Can it be done using a finite number of tosses?
             2. Can it be done using infinite number of tosses?
 If so, can you give a general method for uniformly choosing one among $k$ options (for any number $k$)?
             3. Using a finite number of tosses, can you choose one among three options "almost" or "approximately" uniform way?
 When would you say a distribution is almost uniform among three options (what is the mathematical definition of almost uniform)?
             4. Suppose you are given an unfair coin with probability of heads being $p<1/2$.
-Can you use the unfair coin to simulate a fair coin (that is choose 1 among 2 options uniformly)?
+Can you use the unfair coin to simulate a fair coin exactly or even approximately (that is choose 1 among 2 options uniformly)?

 - **Probabilistic Method**
 - **Random Graphs**